 Eggs – For this recipe, I really love the texture that using eggs provides.
 However, you can make this egg-free by using two flax eggs.
 If you aren’t familiar with a flax egg, it’s basically a mixture of ground flax seed meal and water, that thickens and forms an egg substitute.
 In this case, since the recipe calls for 2 eggs, you would need 2 flax eggs.
 All you have to do is stir together 2 tablespoons ground flax and 6 tablespoons water, and let it sit for about 5 minutes.

-Honey – See my note above!
+Maple syrup – See my note above!

 Vanilla extract – I believe that all baked goods should include vanilla extract, it is such an important flavor component of any baking recipe!